-The required courses/experiences of this new program will meet the specific program standards which align with the 2022 InTASC and 2018 CAEP K-6 Initial Preparation Standards as outlined in CAEP Initial Level Standards R1.1 - R1.4.
-See Appendix 2: ELED Alignment Matrix of Required Courses with Program Goals, correlation of standards to course objectives, Key Assessments, CAEP, and SDARs.
+The required courses/experiences of this new program will meet the specific program standards which align with the 2022 InTASC and 2012 Council for Exceptional Children (CEC) Initial Preparation Standards.
+See Appendix 2: Matrix of Required Courses with Program Goals (including a correlation of standards to course objectives), Key Assessments, CEC, and SDARs.